English Premier League soccer clubs will struggle to live up to the climax of last season’s title race, Chief Executive Richard Scudamore said.

 The offering on the New York Stock Exchange gives the team controlled by the Florida-based Glazer family an enterprise value of $2.9 billion, or about $1 billion more than Real Madrid, according to data compiled by Bloomberg and Forbes.

 Other teams have also boosted their off-field income.
-Liverpool, the 18-time champion owned by the Fenway Sports Group, signed an apparel contract with New Balance Athletic Shoe Inc.’s Warrior Sports brand worth 25 million pounds per season, while Under Armour Inc. (UA) entered into its first soccer manufacturing agreement with Tottenham Hotspur.
+Liverpool, the 18-time champion owned by the Fenway Sports Group, signed an apparel contract with New Balance Athletic Shoe Inc.’s Warrior Sports brand worth 25 million pounds per season, while Under Armour Inc. (UA:US) entered into its first soccer manufacturing agreement with Tottenham Hotspur.

 The most-watched soccer league in June announced the sale of its domestic television rights from 2013-14 for a record 3.02 billion pounds, 70 percent more than the current contract.